larahfelipe/instalens/README.md

 ### Installation

-Before we move on to the installation process, make sure that you have downloaded one of the compatible webdriver and also, check if he's in your **Downloads** directory.
+Before we move on to the installation process, make sure that you have downloaded one of the compatible webdriver, and also, check if he's in your **Downloads** directory.
 Then, run the `setup.py` to automatically set all dependencies required and the webdriver as well.

 ```elm
 -- Linux: